tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

    defined in this document.

--  The server supports the extensions defined in this document, but it does not have any trusted verifiers in common with the client.
+-  The server supports the extensions defined in this document, but it does not have any trusted Verifiers in common with the client.
 Then, the server terminates the session with a fatal alert of type "unsupported_verifiers".

--  The server supports the extensions defined in this document and has at least one trusted verifier in common with the client.
+-  The server supports the extensions defined in this document and has at least one trusted Verifier in common with the client.
 In this case, the processing rules described below are followed.

-The results_proposal extension in the ClientHello indicates the verifier identities from which the client is able to provide Attestation Results to the server, when challenged using a CertificateRequest message.
+The results_proposal extension in the ClientHello indicates the Verifier identities from which the client is able to provide Attestation Results to the server, when challenged using a CertificateRequest message.
 If the server wants to request Attestation Results from the client, it MUST include the results_proposal extension in the EncryptedExtensions.
-This results_proposal extension in the EncryptedExtensions then indicates what verifier the client is requested to provide Attestation Results from in an `Attestation` handshake message sent after the `Certificate` message.
+This results_proposal extension in the EncryptedExtensions then indicates what Verifier the client is requested to provide Attestation Results from in an `Attestation` handshake message sent after the `Certificate` message.
 The value conveyed in the results_proposal extension by the server MUST be selected from one of the